vdbrink/vdbrink.github.io/esphome/co2_scd40.md

 <img src="images_scd40/hardware_connect.jpg" alt="hardware connected cables" height="250px"/>
 </a>

-You click on the photos to open them in fullscreen.
+Click on the photos to open them in fullscreen.

 ---